omarnate1/projects/my_projects/phone_no_validator/README.md

 # Phone Number Validator Project

-This project is a simple Phone Number Validator built using HTML, CSS, and JavaScript.
-The purpose of this project is to validate phone numbers entered by users based on certain criteria.
+This project is a simple Phone Number Validator application built using HTML, CSS, and JavaScript.
+Its primary purpose is to validate phone numbers entered by users based on predefined criteria.

-## Features
+## User Stories

-- Validates phone numbers entered by users.
+1. **Empty Input Handling:**

+   - When the user clicks on the `Validate` button without entering a phone number in the input field, the application should prompt with an alert saying "Please input a phone number."

+2. **Valid Phone Numbers:**

-- Provides instant feedback on whether the entered phone number is valid or not.
+   - When a valid phone number is entered and the `Validate` button is clicked, the application should provide instant feedback indicating that the phone number is valid.

-- Simple and intuitive user interface.
+3. **Invalid Phone Numbers:**
+   - When an invalid phone number is entered and the `Validate` button is clicked, the application should display an error message indicating that the phone number is invalid.

-## Technologies Used
+## File Structure

+The project structure includes:

-- **HTML**: Provides the structure and layout of the web page.
+- `index.html`: HTML file containing the structure and content of the phone number validator application.
-- **CSS**: Adds styles and enhances the visual appeal of the web page.
+- `styles/`: Directory containing CSS files for styling.
+  - `styles.css`: CSS file containing styles for the phone number validator.
+- `scripts/`: Directory containing JavaScript files for functionality.
-- **JavaScript**: Implements the functionality of the phone number validation.
+  - `script.js`: JavaScript file containing code for phone number validation.

 ## Usage

 To use the Phone Number Validator:

+1. Clone the repository: `git clone https://github.com/omarnate1/projects/tree/main/my_projects/phone_no_validator`
+2. Navigate to the project directory.
-1. Open the HTML file (`index.html`) in your web browser.
+3. Open the `index.html` file in a web browser.
-2. Enter the phone number you wish to validate in the designated input field.
+4. Enter the phone number you want to validate in the input field.
-3. Press the "Validate" button.
-4. Receive instant feedback indicating whether the entered phone number is valid or not.
+5. Click the `Validate` button to see if the phone number is valid or not.

-## Project Structure

-- **index.html**: The main HTML file that contains the structure of the web page.
-- **styles.css**: The CSS file responsible for styling the HTML elements.
-- **script.js**: The JavaScript file that implements the phone number validation logic.

-## How It Works
+## Contributing

-The Phone Number Validator project employs JavaScript to validate phone numbers.
-It checks the entered phone number against predefined criteria, such as length, format, and character types.

-Upon clicking the "Validate" button, the JavaScript function is triggered, which validates the entered phone number according to the specified criteria.
-If the phone number meets the criteria, a success message is displayed to the user indicating that the phone number is valid.
-Otherwise, an error message notifies the user that the entered phone number is invalid.
+Contributions to enhance the user interface, improve functionality, optimize performance, or fix bugs are welcome!
+Follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/new-feature`
+3. Make your changes.
+4. Test the changes to ensure everything works properly.
+5. Commit your changes: `git commit -m 'Add new feature'`
+6. Push to the branch: `git push origin feature/new-feature`
+7. Create a pull request.

-## Contributions
+## Credits

-Contributions to this project are welcome.
-Feel free to submit issues or pull requests to suggest improvements, report bugs, or add new features.
+This Phone Number Validator project was created by [Nathan].
+Feel free to reach out with any questions or suggestions for improvement.

 ## License